A Jedi's Fight - A Star Wars Fan Fiction Story

 Han looked at the synchro console.

 "This is a short trip.
 We will reach Palomintar Four in forty minutes.
-Chati, you stay strapped in your webbing.
-This is no trip to start running around.
 Luke, I will land the Falcon with her cloaking device on.
 Can you ascertain there's no one on the landing spot?"

-"I have asked Cornell to keep his men inside the cave.
-They still have to do a lot of work before the river will be redirected into its old bedding."
+"I have asked Cornell to keep all his men at the second camp site.
+They still have to do a lot of work before the river can be redirected into its old bedding."
 Luke answered.

 "Maybe we can give them a hand, Han," Leia suggested and turned to Chati.